giuliocorradini/libesp32/README.md

-# esp32_tools
+# libesp32

-Collection of C libraries for ESP32 programming with ESP-IDF toolchain
+A collection of C libraries for ESP32 programming with ESP-IDF framework.